RanimBenMbarek/Personality-Prediction-of-Instagram-Users/README.md

   - **data_analysis/**: Visualization.
   - **models_training/**: Training scripts for image-based (CNN/VGG16/ResNet18) and text-based (BERT) models.

+---

-This project  was  made  by a group of INSAT Students and  Data Science and Deep Learning Enthusiasts.
+This project was created by a group of INSAT students who are passionate about Data Science and Deep Learning.